liam-wiltshire/talks/learning/content.md

 "Learning and memory are closely related concepts.
 Learning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired" .xsmall[Kazdin, A (Ed.)
 2000]
 ???

-- The relationship between learning and memory is incredibly close and intertwined.
-   - This makes sense when you think about it - it's great to read something, but to be able to use it, you need to be able to recall it later
+- The relationship between learning and memory is incredibly close and intertwined - it's great to read something, but to be able to use it, you need to be able to recall it later
-- Learning concerns _more_ than just memory for sure - we also have to be able to apply that knowledge, which we will consider later
-- But if you can't remember it, you can't apply it!
+- Learning concerns _more_ than just memory for sure - the applicaiton of knowledge is something we'll look at a little later, but if you can't remember it, you can't apply it!

 ---